EmbarkStudios/puffin/README.md

 }
 ```

 The Puffin macros write data to a thread-local data stream.
 When the outermost scope of a thread is closed, the data stream is sent to a global profiler collector.
-The scopes are pretty light-weight, costing around 60 ns on an M1 MacBook PRO.
+The scopes are pretty light-weight, costing around 60 ns on an M1 MacBook Pro.

 You have to turn on the profiler before it captures any data with a call to `puffin::set_scopes_on(true);`.
-When the profiler is off the profiler scope macros only has an overhead of 1 ns on an M1 MacBook PRO (plus some stack space).
+When the profiler is off the profiler scope macros only has an overhead of 1 ns on an M1 MacBook Pro (plus some stack space).

 Once per frame you need to call `puffin::GlobalProfiler::lock().new_frame();`.